samialperen/samialperen.github.io/_posts/2023-08-15-toronto-guide.md

   * Trampoline Hall This is Not the Show: Think this one as a big social mediated party.
 There is a faciliator who makes sure that you are going to talk about things that interests you with the likeminded people.
 It is such an amazing experience!
 * [Shut Up & Write](https://www.meetup.com/shutupandwritetoronto/): If you like writing and want to be around writers and creative people, then this group is definitely for you!
 You do not have to be professional author at all to attend.
 Usually it is organized through *MeetUp* application.
 * [Repair Café](https://repaircafetoronto.ca/): Repair Café Toronto is a grassroots, volunteer group that organizes events where neighbours help neighbours learn how to repair.
 It does not have a fixed location.
 You can either volunteer for them or go to one of these cafe's to learn how to fix that thingy you have been keeping in your garage forever! :)
+* [JAM Sports](https://toronto.jamsports.com/sportsoffered/): Jam sports organizes leagues for various team sports based on your level.
+They also have clinics that teaches you the basics.
+If you like playing sports, you should try registering for one of the leagues and go for the championship!
+* [Hot Docs Ted Rogers Cinema](https://maps.app.goo.gl/JT1EVhw29Y6eKSwx7): Old restored movie theatre screen documentaries & independent movies.
+Annual membership is quite affordable and they always host interesting weekly events and workshops.

 ## Coffee Shops